 Optimizing Auto Body Shop Safety Starts With the Owner

 It's no secret that pieces of safety gear aren't always considered to be the coolest accessories that one can own or wear.
-However, they are essential in helping guarantee the safety of workers.
+However, they are essential in helping guarantee auto body shop safety for workers.
 So where does the enforcement of donning such items begin?

 It starts with the person who has the most influence – you, the auto body shop owner.
 This forces you to walk a fine line.
 After all, you probably work in the shop yourself.
 You don't want to seem like a strict boss, but at the same time, you don't want people putting themselves unnecessarily in harm's way.